 Say NO to Fad diets

 In general, our beliefs about food are highly irrational and when we are struggling with weight, we want a magic pill, or in the least, a diet plan for weight loss that’s a functional equivalent of a pill.
 Above, I have discussed the problems people face to successfully maintain the weight loss in the long-term.
 As highlighted above, the dieting industry feeds off our anxieties about weight, our failure to stick to diets and successfully lose weight.
 The diet dreams are splashed across magazine covers and blare from the TV, offering tips and tricks, that will, readers and viewers are promised, make weight loss easy and fast.
 One of the most popular fad diets, the ketogenic diet, commonly known as the keto diet is promoted online and in the media as a weight-loss wonder and seemingly all-round magical healer.
 It will be discussed in detail in my subsequent post.
 As a result, people are more susceptible to adopt various fad diets that claim to aid in losing weight very fast.

 The British Dietetic Association (BDA), in the article Food Fact Sheet: Fad diets, defines a fad diet as “A fad diet is the kind of plan where you eat a very restrictive diet with few foods or an unusual combination of foods for a short period of time and often lose weight quickly.
 However, most people then get fed-up with the restrictions, start eating more, chose less healthy foods and pile the pounds back on”.
 It further states – Many of us would like to lose a few pounds.
-However, you shouldn’t be tempted by the ever-increasing range of ‘quick fix’ and ‘miracle’ options making unrealistic weight loss promises for minimum effort.
+However, you shouldn’t be tempted by the ever-increasing range of ‘quick fix’ and ‘miracle’ options making unrealistic weight-loss promises for minimum effort.
 Sadly, there is no magic solution to losing weight and keeping it off long-term.
-There is no wonder-diet you can follow without some associated nutritional or health risk and most are offering a short-term fix to a long-term problem.
-I shall be discussing fad diets in a subsequent post.
+There is no wonder diet you can follow without some associated nutritional or health risk and most are offering a short-term fix to a long-term problem.
+You can read in details about fad diets in my post Say NO to Fad Diets.